pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM324x9I_EVAL/Examples/FLASH/FLASH_DualBoot/readme.txt

 @par Example Description

-This example guides you through the different configuration steps by mean of HAL API how to program bank1 and bank2 of the Flash memory integrated within STM32F4xx devices and swap between both of them.
+This example guides you through the different configuration steps to program the internal flash memory bank 1 and bank 2 and to swap between both of them by mean of the FLASH HAL API.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.